 Yes, the most obvious way of doing that is to have one display of terrestrial planets and one display of jovians.
 But how about a display of the third class of planets, dwarf planets, all shown together?
 There are also potentially other display designs.
 "Like objects" could consist of all those in the solar system that potentially might harbor microbial life--Mars, Ceres, Europa, Enceladus, Titan, Pluto, and perhaps others in addition to Earth.
 "Like objects" could consist of the two planets that have large moons formed by a giant impact and also have nitrogen atmospheres--Earth and Pluto.
 "Like objects" could feature the Sun, Jupiter, and Saturn in one category, as all three are composed mostly of hydrogen and helium.
 Maybe the Hayden Planetarium needs to expand to make room for displays of the many different combinations of celestial objects that have "like" characteristics.

-"The Pluto Files" is available on DVD at http://www.shoppbs.org/product/index.jsp?productId=4010463
+"The Pluto Files" is available on DVD at http://www.shoppbs.org/product/index.jsp?p

 Meanwhile, on March 13, the 80th anniversary of Lowell Observatory's announcement of Pluto's discovery, Pluto supporters in Seattle plan to again stage their annual rally in support of Pluto's planet status.
 I wish I could be there, but it is a long trip from New Jersey to Seattle.
 I personally congratulate all who take part in the rally for not giving up on planet Pluto.
-More information on this event and its sponsors can be found at http://www.greenwoodspacetravelsupply.com/events.html and at
+More information on this event and its sponsors can be found at http://www.greenwoodspacetravelsupply.co

 Mike Brown's claims that the debate is over and that only a tiny leftover fringe of astronomers and lay people still reject the IAU definition are more and more ringing hollow over time.
 The geophysical definition of planet, which states that dwarf planets are planets too, is alive and well as a legitimate viewpoint and will remain so for the forseeable future.